RJay-Pickering/BCCA-Godot-Crash-Course/assignments/2. our first game/README.md

 - [ ] Must have an end goal for your game.
     - The end goal needs to be different from your classmates.
 - [ ] No adult content, drug use, drug promotion, defamation, or bullying.

+Do not shy away from looking for tutorials.
+Watching tutorials for this assignments is heavily encouraged.